Mitra98t/Flavor/flavor_book/src/introduction.md

 Moreover, I have never built a compiler, so this will be a new experience for me.

-To specify some things before we start:
+Some things to specify before we start:

 - This project is not meant to be a _learning resource_, but rather a **learning platform**; the idea of sharing this experience is guided by the hope that it